EternityForest/THUNDERWARS/README.md

 Conduct this review around breakfast or before you begin your day’s first duties.

-Your DAWN BRIEFING NOTES, should be entered into the GENERAL LOG.
+Your DAWN BRIEFING NOTES should be entered into the GENERAL LOG.

-1. 🔍 Review the recent General Log, and any electronic or paper calendars or todo lists you keep

-What missions are underway?
+1. 🔍 What missions are underway?
 What’s the next move?
+Review the recent General Log, and any electronic or paper calendars or todo lists you keep.
 2. Review Recent GENERAL LOG notes
 3. Recall the day's plans, obligations, meetings, and events, and determine what additional preparation may be required
 4. Review DAWN CONTEXT PAGE

-5.📋 FATIGUE DUTY Chart
+5.📋 Review FATIGUE DUTY Chart

-What essential maintenance must be upheld?

 6. 👀 Brief Sweep of the Physical Environment
 7. ⚔️ Record Today’s Intentions, noting upcoming events and obligations.

-What specific actions will you take today?

-8. 🕳 Expected Hazards and Traps

-What might go wrong?
+8. 🕳 Expected Hazards and Traps: What might go wrong?
 What ambushes are likely?

-9. 🛡 Reinforcement and Self-Care.
-Review MESS HALL.
-What morale, nutrition, or recovery actions are needed?
+9. 🛡 Review MESS HALL: What morale, nutrition, or recovery actions are needed?
 10. 🛡️ Review your OPERATING STANCE

-🛡️ STANDING ORDERS & OPERATING STANCE
+### 🛡️ STANDING ORDERS & OPERATING STANCE

   For the duration of the day's mission, you should remember:

   * Perform tasks with conscious attention to your environment.
   * Use checklists and procedures carefully, don't just rely on memory
   * Pause frequently to recall today’s mission intent.
   * Don’t take shortcuts or deviate from procedure without clear cause.
   * Slow is smooth, smooth is fast—do not skip small actions like removing trip hazards to “save time.”
   * You remain on duty during idle moments (e.g. waiting for water to boil).
 Use them wisely.
 Maintain awareness.
   * If you aren't sure what you should be doing, go back and review the documents
   * Stop and reassesses if even minor non-ideal conditions are noticed
   * Don't leave tasks half-completed, put things away when done
   * Do things consistently-Avoid things that resemble unwanted actions or build incorrect muscle memory
   * Do things right away, or make a note to do things, as soon as you notice them

 > Standby....
 Ready.....
 GO!